the-events-calendar/tampermonkey-scripts/other/README.md

 ![image](https://dl.dropboxusercontent.com/s/7kgeotpxg3ff95n/shot_201126_113741.jpg)

 ## Changelog
+2.1.1 - 2021-02-02
+* Fixed some overlay issues where for example query monitor could not be closed

 2.1.0 - 2021-01-14
 * Added recognition of WordPress.com hosting
 * Replaced instances of Modern Tribe with The Events Calendar